Karpova-Lab/cerebro/Docs/source/index.rst

   Up to 15 mW per laser diode or 450 mW/mm\ :sup:`2` (tested with 520 nm laser diodes coupled to 200 |mgr|\m fibers)

 Low Material Cost
-  Hardware BOMs are provided, at total estimated cost of $300.
+  Hardware BOMs are provided, with a total estimated cost of $300.
 The software is free.

 .. csv-table::
   :header: "Subsystem", "Material Cost ($)", "Assembly Time (hours)"